Dalmatia Food

 Chard, Potatoes, and Market Vegetables

-Chard, potatoes, tomatoes, onions, peppers, zucchini, eggplant, beans, cabbage, and leafy greens appear throughout Dalmatian cooking.
-Chard and potatoes are especially common with fish, while greens also connect to dishes such as soparnik.
+Chard, potatoes, tomatoes, onions, peppers, zucchini, eggplant, beans, cabbage, and other greens appear throughout Dalmatian home and restaurant cooking.
+Chard and potatoes are a familiar accompaniment to fish, while chard also defines soparnik.

 Rosemary, Sage, Bay, Garlic, and Parsley

-Herbs and aromatics shape the recognizable taste of many Dalmatian dishes.
-Rosemary, sage, bay, garlic, parsley, and other herbs appear with fish, lamb, octopus, potatoes, stews, grilled dishes, and olive-oil-based preparations.
+Rosemary, sage, bay, garlic, parsley, and other Mediterranean aromatics recur with fish, lamb, octopus, potatoes, brudet, grilled dishes, and olive-oil preparations.

 Bread, Pasta, and Simple Doughs